Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Introduction

-Quantifying inequality across these systems , we therefore investigate three Lorenz curve~\cite{lor,lor1} based measures: the Gini index ($g$)~\cite{gini}, captures the average deviation from perfect equality; The Pietra (or Hoover) index ($p$)~\cite{pietra,pietra1}, measures the maximum imbalance in cumulative wealth and the more recently introduced Kolkata index ($k$)~\cite{k-index,k-index1,k-index2,k-index3}, identifies the wealth share of the richest fraction of the population and has found applications in diverse socio-economic contexts.
-For each system, we systematically vary the relevant control parameters such as the exchange range ($R$) and saving propensity ($\lambda$) in the Banerjee Model, saving propensity ($\lambda$) in the Chakraborti Model, the exponent ($\alpha$) in the synthetic Pareto distribution, the Cantor generation index in Chakrabarti–Stinchcombe two-fractal overlap model, and the time evolution of the Burridge–Knopoff model and compute the corresponding inequality indices.
+We first quantify the inequality across these systems by investigating three Lorenz curve~\cite{lor,lor1} based measures: the Gini index ($g$)~\cite{gini}, captures the average deviation from perfect equality; The Pietra (or Hoover) index ($p$)~\cite{pietra,pietra1}, measures the maximum imbalance in cumulative wealth and the more recently introduced Kolkata index ($k$)~\cite{k-index,k-index1,k-index2,k-index3}, identifies the wealth share of the richest fraction of the population and has found applications in diverse socio-economic contexts.
+For each system, we systematically vary the relevant control parameters such as the exchange range ($R$) and saving propensity ($\lambda$) in the Banerjee Model, saving propensity ($\lambda$) in the Chakraborti Model, the exponent ($\alpha$) in the synthetic Pareto distribution, the Cantor generation index in Chakrabarti-Stinchcombe two-fractal overlap model and the time evolution of the Burridge-Knopoff model, and compute the corresponding inequality indices.
 In a recent work~\cite{asim_2025} authors studied the ratios $p/(2k-1)$ and $p/g$ in some financial systems.
 We further examine the ratios $p/(2k-1)$, $p/g$ for these kinetic exchange models, the two earthquake simulating models, and the Pareto distribution to investigate the variation of these and other relationships among the inequality measures $g$, $p$ and $k$.